Click on the topic below for

 In the picture above are 5 more of our college students: (L-R): Christfe Augustin, Mackenson Laguerre, Missiana Saint-Vertu, Frantzcette Petiote, Wilson Laguerre.

 Christfe and Mackenson started college in the Fall of 2016 at Quisqueya University in Port-au-Prince in the field of education.
 They are scheduled to graduate in June, 2020.

 Missiana and Wilson started college in the Fall of 2015 at Quisqueya University in Port-au-Prince in the field of education.
 They are scheduled to graduate in June, 2019.

-The picture on the left is four of our college students getting a ride back to college when the mission team was returning to Port-au-Prince at the end of the mission.
+The picture above is four of our college students getting a ride back to college when the mission team was returning to Port-au-Prince at the end of the mission.
 The students were at Gandou helping the team for the entire week.